Anomalous pumping in the non-Hermitian Rice-Mele model: Model Hamiltonian

 where $z_{1}$ and $z_{2}$ are solutions of equations

 Note that, the sum and product of roots of quadratic Eq.~(\ref{eqn:quadratic_z}) lead to Eq.~(\ref{eqn:complex_energy_eigenvalue}) and~(\ref{eqn:gbz0}), respectively.
 Also, Eq.~(\ref{eqn:gbz}) results from the boundary relations in Eqs.~(\ref{eqn:boundary_relation1}-\ref{eqn:boundary_relation2}) together with the definition of $\phi$ in terms of $z$.
 Then the values of $z_{1}$ and $z_{2}$ obtained from Eq.~(\ref{eqn:gbz0}-\ref{eqn:gbz}) represent the GBZ solutions.
-Clearly, the solution set for both $z_{1}$ and $z_{2}$ are same since they satisfy same ploynomial equations of order 2(N+1).
-We strict to only one set of solutions~(say $z_{1}$).
+Clearly, the solution set for both $z_{1}$ and $z_{2}$ are the same since they satisfy the same polynomial equations of order 2(N+1).
+We restrict to only one set of solutions~(say $z_{1}$).
 They are plotted with their corresponding complex spectra (cf. Eq.~(\ref{eqn:complex_energy_eigenvalue})) in Fig.~\ref{fig:gbz_complex_spectrum_size_40}.
-Notice that the solutions pointed by red dots represent edge modes.
-They are well separated and asymmetrically placed {\it{ w.r.t}} the zone center in the extended Brillouin zone, indicating the different degree of localization of the boundary modes.
+Notice that the solutions pointed out by red dots represent edge modes.
+They are well separated and asymmetrically placed {\it{ w.r.t}} the zone center in the extended Brillouin zone, indicating the different degrees of localization of the boundary modes.
 This can be understood by mapping $z$ with $e^{i k}$ where $k\rightarrow k+i\kappa$.
-Accordingly, the localization of these topological boundary modes differ from the skin modes.
-The result obtained in Fig.~(\ref{fig:wavefunction_size_40}) also corroborates this.
-As we increase $\gamma$, the solutions for edge modes merge with the skin modes, giving rise to cusp and kinks in the GBZ spectrum.
-For reasonably large values of $\gamma$, we recover GBZ spectrum without any distortion, indicating the absence of edge modes due to strong non-Hermiticity.
+Accordingly, the localization of these topological boundary modes differs from the skin modes.
+The result obtained in Fig.~\ref{fig:wavefunction_size_40} also corroborates this.
+As we increase $\gamma$, the solutions for edge modes merge with the skin modes on the real energy axis to form an EP.
+It also results in cusp and kinks in the GBZ spectrum.
+For reasonably large values of $\gamma$, we recover the GBZ spectrum without any distortion, indicating the absence of edge modes due to strong non-Hermiticity.

+Moreover, we also differentiate between the approach followed to obtain purely real or purely imaginary spectrum and complex spectrum with both real and imaginary parts being non-zero.
+In short, we justify that the $z_{1} = |z|e^{i\theta}$ and $z_{2} = |z|e^{-i\theta}$ forms a pair of complex conjugate roots of quadratic Eq.(\ref{eqn:quadratic_z}), only if the energy eigenvalues are purely real or purely imaginary since this will lead to a quadratic equation with real coefficients.
+However, if we have complex energy (with both real and imaginary parts non-zero) then the coefficients of the quadratic equation are no longer real and hence the roots may not occur as complex conjugate pairs which in turn leads to Eq.~(\ref{eqn:complex_energy_eigenvalue}).
+The approach discussed in Ref.~\onlinecite{PhysRevLett.127.116801} has missed this crucial point and thus they do not observe any topological transition associated with complex spectrum (see Fig.(S5) of Ref.~\onlinecite{PhysRevLett.127.116801}) as shown in Fig.~\ref{fig:gbz_complex_spectrum_size_40} of our work.